waleedalmadhab/search_choices/README.md

 ## Platforms

-This widget has been successfully tested on iOS, Android and Chrome.
+This widget has been successfully tested on iOS, Android and [Chrome](https://searchchoices.jod.li).

 ## Examples

 The following examples are extracted from the [example project available in the repository](https://github.com/lcuis/search_choices/tree/master/example).
+More examples are available in this project.

 ### Gallery